OOParish/TourChernobyl/README.md

 Welcome to my repository for the <strong>Tours to Chernobyl</strong> project!
 This project was created as part of my studies in the <em>Advance CSS</em> course on Udemy, and it serves as a repository for the site I built during the course.

-## 🌎 Purpose
+## 🎯 Purpose

-The purpose of this repository is to store the Tours to Chernobyl project so I can use its components in future projects or share it with recruiters when I decide to find work.
+The Tour to Chernobyl project showcases my front-end development skills and expertise in HTML, CSS, and SASS.
+It features innovative design elements and techniques that create a memorable user experience.
+The project also serves as a valuable tool for other developers and designers who are looking to learn more about front-end web development.

-## 🖥️ Technology
+## 💻 Technology

-The Tours to Chernobyl project was built using <strong>HTML</strong> and <strong>CSS</strong>, without any <strong>JavaScript</strong> (as required by the course project specifications).
-In the course, I also learned how to use <strong>SASS</strong> to improve my CSS workflow.
+The Tour to Chernobyl project was built using HTML and CSS, without any JavaScript (as per the requirements of the course).
+In order to improve the efficiency and organization of the CSS code, I also used SASS, a powerful CSS preprocessor that allows for the use of variables, mixins, and other advanced features.

+Some of the key technologies and tools used in this project include:

+- HTML
+- CSS
+- SASS
+- Visual Studio Code
+- GitHub

 ## 💡 Features